Gabriel-RQ/pyinterfacer/PROJECT.md

     # Retrieves a component instance by it's ID.
 If 'interface' is provided, the search will look directly under the interface scope.
     def get_by_id(id_: str, interface: str? = None) -> Component?
-    # Retrieves all the components in an interface
-    def get_by_interface(interface: str) -> Tuple[Component]?
-    # Retrieves all the components for a type.
-If 'interface' is provided, the search will look directly under the interface scope.
-    def get_by_type(type_: str, interface: str? = None) -> Tuple[Component]?

     # Updates the currently focused interface
     def update() -> None